 Research shows that video has gained tremendous viewership in recent years.
 In fact, stats have stated that 55% of people watch videos online every day.
 We’re seeing this stat in action on Facebook and Twitter.
 Video content dominates what social network users are consuming on Facebook and Twitter.

 Why should you — a manager or executive — maintain a video blog?

 How Video Blogging Can Help Managers & Executives With Their Job Search & Careers

-Let’s look at video blogging from two perspectives:
+Let’s look at online blogging from two perspectives: